-- IES DG-22 Sustainable Lighting: An Introduction to the Environmental Impacts of Lighting
+- IES LP-10 Lighting Practice: Sustainable Lighting – An Introduction to the Environmental Impacts of Lighting

-- IES DG-18 Light + Design: A Guide to Designing Quality Lighting for People and Buildings
+- IES LP-1 Lighting Practice: Designing Quality Lighting for People and Buildings

 - IES TM-12 Spectral Effects of Lighting on Visual Performance at Mesopic Lighting Levels